Transform Easytrieve to modern languages by using AWS Transform custom

 This pattern provides prescriptive guidance for faster and lower-risk transformation of mainframe Broadcom Easytrieve Report Generator

-EZT business rules extracted using AWS Transform for mainframe
+EZT business rules extracted using AWS Transform custom

 EZT programming reference documentation